Jonathan Hofmann, Ph.D., M.P.H.

 Etiologic Studies of Multiple Myeloma

 The etiology of multiple myeloma, an aggressive plasma cell malignancy, remains poorly understood.
 A unique feature of multiple myeloma is that it is consistently preceded by a condition called monoclonal gammopathy of undetermined significance (MGUS).

 Dr. Hofmann is conducting molecular and genetic epidemiologic studies of multiple myeloma and its precursor MGUS, with a particular emphasis on elucidating the biological mechanisms through which obesity and immune dysregulation contribute to multiple myeloma development and progression from MGUS to multiple myeloma.

 Etiologic and Health Disparities Research on Renal Cell Carcinoma

 Dr. Hofmann’s research on renal cell carcinoma focuses on understanding factors that contribute to the racial disparities in this malignancy.
 He serves as the co-principal investigator of the U.S. Renal Cell Cancer Study, a population-based case-control study of blacks and whites in Detroit and Chicago.
 Dr. Hofmann is also conducting investigations of renal cell carcinoma risk in relation to occupational and environmental exposures including pesticides and per- and polyfluoroalkyl substances (PFAS).

 Dr. Hofmann received his Ph.D. in epidemiology from the University of Washington, where he conducted a longitudinal molecular epidemiologic study of organophosphate-exposed agricultural pesticide handlers for his dissertation research.
 After completing his doctoral degree in 2008, Dr. Hofmann joined the Occupational and Environmental Epidemiology Branch (OEEB) as a postdoctoral fellow.
-He became a research fellow in 2011 and was appointed to the position of tenure-track investigator in 2015.
+He became a research fellow in 2011, a tenure-track investigator in 2015, and was awarded NIH scientific tenure and promoted to senior investigator in 2022.
 He has received several awards recognizing his research, including the NCI Director’s Intramural Innovation Award, the AACR Scholar-in-Training Award, and Fellows Awards for Research Excellence from both the National Institutes of Health and the Division of Cancer Epidemiology and Genetics.

 - Hofmann JN, Birmann BM, Teras LR, Pfeiffer RM, Wang Y, Albanes D, Baris D, Colditz GA, De Roos AJ, Giles GG, Hosgood HD, Lan Q, Landgren O, Liao LM, Rothman N, Weinstein SJ, Pollak MN, Neuhouser ML, Purdue MP.
 Low Levels of Circulating Adiponectin Are Associated with Multiple Myeloma Risk in Overweight and Obese Individuals.
 Cancer Res.
 2016;76(7):1935-41.